-Mr. Harper earned his Bachelor of Music in Trumpet Performance and in Music Theory at Northwestern University’s Bienen School of Music, studying with Charles Geyer, Barbara Butler, Christopher Martin, and Robert Sullivan.
-He earned his Master of Music at the Cleveland Institute of Music, studying with Michael Sachs and Michael Miller.
-While studying at CIM, Mr. Harper also earned certificates in Eurhythmics Pedagogy and Early Music Performance and began playing the baroque trumpet.
-He earned a Professional Studies Certificate at the Colburn Conservatory of Music, studying with Jim Wilt.
+Harper earned his BM in Trumpet Performance and in Music Theory at Northwestern University, his MM at the Cleveland Institute of Music, and a Professional Studies Certificate at the Colburn School.
+His primary teachers were Charlie Geyer, Barbara Butler, Michael Sachs, Michael Miller, and Jim Wilt.
+While studying at CIM, Harper also earned certificates in Eurhythmics Pedagogy and Early Music Performance and began playing the baroque trumpet.
+In high school, he studied with NSO trumpeter Tom Cupples.
 Michael was born in Annapolis, Maryland, and began his musical studies on the bugle at the age of eight, studying with his father.